AdamKyle/flare/resources/info/tips/section-1.md

 Prophets are mostly healing based class, who would benefit from going the Attack and Cast or Cast and Attack route.
 So for them, I would suggest you train Accuracy.
 This way you can buy a healing spell, equip it and use either Cast and Attack or Attack and cast and heal your self as you attack.

-Prophets healing spells can never miss and healing spells have a chance to resurrect you and heal you again!
+Healing spells can never miss and healing spells have a chance to resurrect you and heal you again!
+Prophets can attack with Damage spells but are weaker than Heretics as they don't get an Intelligence boost.
+Damage spells also increase the Intelligence and Focus of a Heretic, while Healing spells will increase your Charisma (chr) ad Focus.

 Don't focus on the other [skills](/information/skills) right now, we shall detail some of those a bit later